-Follow the artists backstage through their second rehearsal round
+Follow the artists backstage through their second rehearsal round04 May 2017 at 20:25 CEST

 The well-oiled machine at the International Exhibition Centre in Kyiv results in a clockwork routine.
 Artists arrive an hour before their rehearsal and swiftly pass security before making their way to their dressing room, where they have time to dress up, to arrange their hair and make-up and do a quick vocal warm-up.